Mahmudulhasan162/Educational-Event-Management-Website/README.md

 # Live link : https://educational-events-aaeb4.web.app/

+- The project has become MERNStack now.
+Backend server is connected to mongodb and all the data is coming through it.
+Increasing the features to make it more efficient.

 - Users can see a good navbar, banner , about us section, services categories, our team section and footer in the home page and all are relevant to educational and training programs event management system.